akrusz/meditation-pal/README.md

 a meditation facilitator that listens and responds. runs in your browser, uses an LLM to guide you, whisper for speech recognition, and your mic for voice input

-works on macos and linux. you just need a claude subscription (via CLIProxyAPI) or a local ollama server
+works on macos and linux. bring your own LLM — claude subscription via CLIProxyAPI, anthropic API key, openrouter for cheap non-claude models (deepseek, kimi), or local ollama

 ## what it does